Watering New Turfgrass Sod

 Understand the differences between sprinkler designs because each type has its advantages and disadvantages.
 Its proper use will be determined by the type of sprinkler you select.

-Step #1: arrange the cans at random distances away from any sprinkler, but all within the area you assume is being covered;
+Arrange the cans at random distances away from any sprinkler, but all within the area you assume is being covered.

-Step #2: run the sprinkler for a specific amount of time, say a half-hour or run the water until specific amount of water is in at least one can, say ½ in.
+Run the sprinkler for a specific amount of time, say a half-hour or run the water until a specific amount of water is in at least one can, say ½ in.

-One inch a week is a watering rule of thumb suggested for most lawn; however, this will vary within a specie.
-There will also be varying water requirements for seasonal change and still more differences brought about because of different soil types.
+One inch a week is a watering rule of thumb suggested for most lawns; however, this will vary within a species.
+There will also be varying water requirements for seasonal change and still more differences due to different soil types.

-Look at your lawn to determine its water needs.
-Grass in need of water will have a grey-blue cast, rather that a blue-green or green color.
-Also, foot prints will still appear after a half-hour or more on a lawn in need of water, white on a well watered lawn, foot prints will completely disappear within a few minutes.
-Inspecting your lawn frequently will help you detect water requirements and to avoid over or under watering.
+Look at your lawn to determine its needs.
+Grass in need of water will appear grey-blue rather than blue-green or green.
+Also, footprints will still appear after a half-hour or more on a lawn in need of water, while on a well watered lawn, footprints will completely disappear within a few minutes.
+Inspecting your lawn frequently will help you detect water requirements and avoid over or under watering.